abdelilah4/xlsx2mysql/README.md

 put will be a php file that will put the exel data to mysql.

+graphical user interface added in x2mGUI.py or you can download and install x2mGUI.msi for windows.

 +-----------------------------+
 |    script by Abd Elilah     |
 +-----------------------------+